 How to fix it: Create a communication plan that lives outside your IT systems.
 Print a one-page “emergency contact card” with personal cell phone numbers for all key staff, your IT provider’s emergency line, your insurance company’s claims number, and your legal counsel.
 Give a copy to every manager.
 Designate a specific person responsible for client communication and another for employee updates.
 Establish a backup communication channel — a group text thread or a free messaging app like Signal — that works even when your entire network is down.

-Here’s the uncomfortable truth: your backup solution has a built-in recovery speed, and it may not match what your business needs.
+Here’s the uncomfortable truth: your backup solution has a built-in recovery speed and a built-in backup frequency, and neither may match what your business needs.
 If your accounting system has a 4-hour RTO but your backup solution takes 18 hours to perform a full restore, you don’t have a disaster recovery plan — you have a gap.

 5. Documentation of Critical Systems — The Knowledge That Walks Out the Door